 Frequently Asked Questions

-The authors of Coocook and as of 2020 all its users are Germans.
+The authors of Coocook and as of 2023 all its active users are Germans.
 But still the software is only available in English.

 That's because all terms and tools used in software development are in English and using German texts in an English program text results in a huge mess.
 Also we don't want to limit development and usage to Germans.